 Whether it’s a middle school swim team or high school soccer team, here are five benefits of taking your group of athletes on a purposeful and immersive travel program:

-Traveling together has immense impact on a group of young athletes.
+Traveling together has an immense impact on a group of young athletes.
 The bonds created through participating in a ropes course challenge in the jungle, mixing cement for a water tank in a local village, or hosting a sports clinic for younger students can benefit teams throughout the season.
 The opportunity to spend time with players away from the pressures of school and life back home can help coaches get to know their players on an individual level, and allow space for teammates to bond while sharing a unique and life-changing experience.

 2. Cross-Cultural Connections